ragsragsrags/WideWorldImporters_ApacheSpark_ELT/README.md

 This is an attempt to simulate an ELT in Apache Spark to warehouse Microsoft's WideWorldImporters sample OLTP database found here: https://learn.microsoft.com/en-us/sql/samples/wide-world-importers-perform-etl?view=sql-server-ver17.
 I'm using the Azure Data Studio, for the meantime, to reduce cost since I'm just practicing.
 But it's best to work directly from the IDE.

 In Azure, you could easily automate copying of data from Azure SQL Database to Apache Spark SQL Pool using this link: https://learn.microsoft.com/en-us/azure/synapse-analytics/quickstart-copy-activity-load-sql-pool.
 To simulate this, I've loaded a sample OLTP database first to an SQLITE database which is supported by the Apache Spark.
-You may use the already already pre-loaded attached database (wwi.db).
+You need to load it using this notebook:

 For relevant sites, please see the following:
      - https://spark.apache.org/docs/latest/api/python/getting_started/index.html